Eunice Harper Higgins

 Eunice Higgins (née Harper) is the main character in "The Family" comedy sketches played by Carol Burnett and featured on The Carol Burnett Show (1974–78) and Carol Burnett & Company (1979).
-Eunice was also featured in her eponymous CBS made-for-TV movie, which aired in 1982.
-The film starred Carol Burnett as Eunice; Ken Berry as Eunice's well-to-do brother, Philip (Berry played a different brother, Vinton, on the spin-off TV series); Harvey Korman as Eunice's husband, Ed Higgins; Betty White as Eunice's sister, Ellen Harper-Jackson; Vicki Lawrence as Eunice's "Mama", Thelma Harper; and Dick Clair as the voice of Eunice's father, Carl Harper.
+Eunice also was featured in her eponymous CBS TV movie, which aired in 1982.
+The film starred Carol Burnett as Eunice; Ken Berry as Eunice's well-to-do brother, Philip (Berry played a different brother, Vinton, on the spin-off TV series); Harvey Korman as Eunice's husband, Ed Higgins; Betty White as Eunice's sister, Ellen Harper-Jackson; Vicki Lawrence as Eunice's "Mama", Thelma Harper; and Dick Clair as the voice of Eunice's father Carl Harper.
 The film takes the Harper family on a 23-year journey.

 Eunice appeared occasionally on "The Family" skit's spin-off sitcom Mama's Family.
 As portrayed by Carol Burnett, Eunice was in six episodes of Mama's Family, all of which were in the first life of Mama's Family on NBC.
 Five of Burnett's six appearances were in season 1.
 The sixth episode of season 2 ("Rashomama"), which aired on November 3, 1983, was Burnett's final portrayal of Eunice.
 The character made two subsequent appearances in flashback episodes.
 Tanya Fenmore played Eunice as a child in the nineteenth episode of season 2 ("Mama's Birthday).
 This marked the character's final appearance in the first life of the sitcom.

 Eunice appeared only once during the second life of Mama's Family (originally in first-run syndication).
 The character's final appearance was in the fourteenth episode of season 4 ("The Sins of the Mother"), portrayed as a teenager by Heather Kerr.
 Eunice is presented once more in voice only in the final episode of season 4 ("Pomp and Circumstance"); Eunice, voiced by Phyllis Franklin, spoke to Mama over the phone to inform her that she couldn't attend her son Bubba's high school graduation.
 She declined to explain her reasons to Bubba, hanging up when Mama threatened to put him on the phone.